How Peer Support Services Can Transform Your Mental Health Journey-đź’ś

 CNS Healthcare • June 13, 2025

-If you're struggling with your mental health, you may feel isolated, lost, alone, or all of the above.
+If you're struggling with your mental health, you may feel isolated, lost, or alone.
 You may be wondering what type of professional help you should seek out to start the healing process.
 Beyond traditional therapy, did you know that some organizations like CNS Healthcare in Oakland County offer peer support services?

-Peer services are a unique type of support group that not only connect you with others who have gone through similar experiences, but are moderated by a trained individual that has actually experienced similar difficulties, like substance abuse, or anxiety.
+Peer services are a unique type of support group.
+They connect you with others who have gone through similar experiences.
+They are moderated by a trained individuals that have experienced similar issues, like substance abuse, or anxiety.

-In this post, you'll learn more about how these essential services, including support groups and certified peer specialists, can help with your recovery and emotional support.
+In this post, you'll learn more about how these essential services.
+You'll discover how support groups and certified peer specialists can help with your recovery and emotional support.

 Key Takeaways

-• Peer support services connect people in need of mental health support with knowledgeable individuals who have personally experienced the issues they are trained to support, like substance use disorders.
+- Peer support services connect people in need of mental health support with individuals who have personally experienced similar issues.
+This includes conditions like substance use disorders.

-• Peer services provide emotional support and social interaction, paired with nonjudgmental guidance.
-These peer workers can be found in mental health centers with 12-step programs, hospitals, in recovery community centers, and at organizations like CNS Healthcare in Detroit.
+- Peer services provide emotional support and social interaction, along with nonjudgmental guidance.
+These peer workers can be found in mental health centers with 12-step programs.
+You'll also find them in hospitals, recovery community centers, and at organizations like CNS Healthcare in Detroit.

-• Studies from the Mental Health Services Administration and Michigan Department of Health demonstrate that having strong support systems can encourage healthy relationships for those with behavioral health issues.
+- Studies from the Michigan Department of Health report that having strong support systems can encourage healthy relationships.
+This is especially true for those with behavioral health issues.

-• When it comes to child welfare, foster care, juvenile justice, or situations where a client is involved with the criminal justice system, peer mentors have the ability to advocate for trauma-informed care.
+- When it comes to child welfare, foster care, or juvenile justice, peer mentors can advocate for trauma-informed care.

-• Peer specialists can take advantage of statewide training offered by the Office of Behavioral Health in Michigan.
-This training is responsible for creating educated mentors that leverage evidence-based tools like wellness recovery action plans to help guide your journey to recovery.
+- Peer specialists can take advantage of statewide training offered by the Office of Behavioral Health in Michigan.
+This training is responsible for creating educated mentors that leverage evidence-based tools like wellness recovery action plans.

 What Are Peer Support Services?

-Peer Support Services train individuals who have had a past lived experience with a particular mental health or substance use disorder to provide guidance to others facing similar situations.
+Peer Support Services train individuals who have had experience with mental health or substance use disorders.
+They can then provide guidance to others facing similar situations.

-To become a peer support specialist in the United States, you must have personal experience with specific behavioral health conditions like bipolar disorder or persistent mental illness.
-In certain cases, the Michigan Certification Board for Addiction Professionals demands at least a high school diploma for this position.
+To become a peer support specialist in the United States, you must have personal experience with specific behavioral health conditions.
+This could include bipolar disorder or a persistent mental illness.
+The Michigan Certification Board for Addiction Professionals demands at least a high school diploma for this position.

-Once hired, specialists will assist in treatment planning, providing referrals for food resources and child care, life skills coaching, community inclusion events, and discharge planning from hospital stays.
-They will also provide clients access to wellness programs and tools including Wellness Recovery Action Plans.
+Once hired, specialists will assist in treatment planning.
+They can provide referrals for food resources and child care, life skills coaching, and discharge planning from hospital stays.
+They can also provide clients access to wellness programs and tools including Wellness Recovery Action Plans.

-While they do not directly perform therapy or prescribe medication like mental health professionals, their unique role model status brings hope to young adults and their family members who are struggling through long-term recovery processes within the behavioral health system.
+They do not directly perform therapy or prescribe medication like mental health professionals.
+Their unique role model status brings hope to young adults and their family members.
+Those who are struggling through long-term recovery processes within the behavioral health system need regular support.

 Key Benefits of Peer Support Services